Kreolwolf1/factory-nodejs/node.js tutorials/errorHandling/readme.md

 ---
-Title: Error Handling in node.js
+Title: Error Handling in Node.js
 Author: Eugene Tsypkin
 DevCenter: Node.js
 Section: Tutorials
-Tags: Node.js, errors, uncought error, error handling
+Tags: Node.js, Error, Uncaught Exception, Error Handling, Express Framework
 ---

 ##Introduction

-While programming in the node.js environment you defiantly will face with two types of exceptions: uncaught exceptions and exceptions that are provided by our code.
-In this tutorial we will describe how you can handle with all of them.
+When programming in the Node.js environment, you will definitely encounter two types of exceptions:

-## Handling caught exceptions in express framework
+- uncaught exceptions;
+- exceptions stipulated by our code.

+In this tutorial, we are going to explain to you how you can handle such errors.

+## Caught Exceptions in the Express Framework

-While developing an application we always face with some actions after those we have to check errors and return information about it to frontend.
-Take a look to following example
+In the process of developing an application, you will always need now and then to check for errors and return error information to the frontend.

+<a id="first"></a> Take a look at the following example:

 ```
 var fs = require('fs');
 var express = require('express');